tonysm/mytwitter/README.md

 GET | /users/:id.json | application/json | Lists all the messages of a single user
 GET | /friends/:id.json | application/json | Lists all the friends of a single user

 In both cases, you have to replace the :id with the user id you want.
-At least, but not last, I didn't implemented any Error handling or pagination (for now), cause it wasn't asked.
+At least, but not last, You don't have to be logged in to use the API.